blazehalderman/Knights/README.md

 # Knights
-a program to solve logic puzzles ie. Knights and Knaves
+A program to solve logic puzzles ie. Knights and Knaves

 ```
 $ python puzzle.py